 As I mentioned I did have my days where I wanted to give in and I felt so shattered.
 Even more so on the days I had been too work.
 My current role is very physical so that tires me out, to then have to do a walk it was hard.
 However, what I did notice is that it got easier.

 As the days went past I found it easier as I was doing the 20,000 steps a day.
 I really did not want to give up at all or miss a day so I powered through.
 I am so pleased with myself that I stuck to it and never gave up, because life is tough and you have rubbish days.
-In saying that getting out for that walk on those days was amazing for my mental health and well-being.
+In saying that getting out for that walk on those days was amazing for my mental health and well-being (as previously mentioned above).

 After this challenge I feel quite good and my health feels a lot better both mentally and physically.